 Prior to joining CCL, David was a tenured Professor of Public Health Sciences and Pediatrics at Wake Forest University School of Medicine in Winston-Salem, North Carolina, and Senior Research Scientist at the Stanford Prevention Research Center at Stanford University School of Medicine in Palo Alto, California.

 David is currently an Adjunct Professor in the Department of Social Sciences and Health Policy at the Wake Forest University School of Medicine.
-Since 2010, he has served as co-director of the Robert Wood Johnson Foundation (RWJF) Executive Nurse Fellows Program.
-From 1995-2010, he was National Program Director of the RWJF Substance Abuse Policy Research Program.
-From 2008-2012, he was Co-National Program Director of the RWJF Ladder to Leadership Program.
-In 1997, he was selected as one of 40 Americans for the three year W.K.
+He has long been funded by the Robert Wood Johnson Foundation (RWJF).
+For 5 years, he served as co-director of the RWJF Executive Nurse Fellows Program.
+For 15 years, he was National Program Director of the RWJF Substance Abuse Policy Research Program.
+For 4 years, he was Co-National Program Director of the RWJF Ladder to Leadership Program.
+In 1997, he was selected as one of 40 Americans for a 3-year W.K.
 Kellogg Foundation National Leadership Program.
 As part of this program, he rode his bicycle from California to North Carolina to raise public awareness about hunger and endowment funding for an international hunger relief organization.

-David earned a B.A. in Psychology at the University of California, Santa Barbara and an M.A. and Ph.D. in Social Ecology from the University of California, Irvine.
-In 2007, he was selected as Alumni of the year at the School of Social Ecology.
-He also completed a Post doctoral Fellowship at Stanford University School of Medicine in cardiovascular disease prevention and epidemiology.
+David earned a BA in Psychology at the University of California, Santa Barbara, and an MA and PhD in Social Ecology from the University of California, Irvine.
+Between his MA and PhD, he had an internship at the Office of Cancer Communications, National Cancer Institute (NIH) in Bethesda, MD.
+In 2007, he was selected as Alumni of the Year at the School of Social Ecology.
+He also completed a postdoctoral fellowship at Stanford University School of Medicine in cardiovascular disease prevention and epidemiology.